loyada/typedpy/docs/fields.rst

 | From version 0.51, if you use Python 3.7+, you can also use type hints to let TypedPy know that this is a Field factory.
-| In this case, TypedPy will automatically inspect it, so you don't need to call the function explicitly in the class
+In this case, Typedpy will automatically inspect it, so you don't need to call the function explicitly in the class definition.
-definition.
 | For example: